Some of the best Alaska travel trips come from those Alaska travelers who are actually doing the travel!

 Alaska Travel Tip #1: Welcome to the Land of the Midnight Sun!

 Alaska’s summer sun is no joke!
 It’s so bright, even after it has set late at night and before it rises super-early in the morning.
-Alaska’s summer sunlight is intense and that’s a great thing for the most part because it leads to long, warm days of fun and adventure.
+Alaska’s summer sunlight is intense, and that’s a great thing for the most part because it leads to long, warm days of fun and adventure.
 But the sun can also contribute to sleepless nights if you are a light sleeper or can’t sleep under bright conditions.
 If you don’t sleep like a rock, this is a tip you might want to heed.
-Most big hotels have blackout curtains that will keep your room dark, but some smaller, out of town places don’t.
-It’s easy for your sleep patterns and rest quality to get out of whack pretty quickly.
+Most big hotels have blackout curtains to keep your room dark, but some smaller, out-of-town places don’t.
+It’s easy for your sleep patterns and quality rest to get out of whack quickly.
 We would strongly suggest bringing an eye mask.
+It’s a game-changer.

-Alaska Travel Tip #2: If you take the Alaska Railroad, make sure to sit in a dome car!
+Alaska Travel Tip #2: If you take the Alaska Railroad, sit in a dome car!

 It’s so cool — you can see everything!

-The Alaska Railroad travels through some of Alaska’s most spectacular sightseeing stretches and destinations.
-While there really aren’t any bad seats on these train rides, glass-domed cars give the rider an even grander view and a sense of being surrounded by Alaska’s outdoor awesomeness.
-This is a special perspective on a special ride.
+The Alaska Railroad travels through some of Alaska’s most spectacular sightseeing destinations.
+While there aren’t any bad seats on these train rides, glass-domed cars give the rider an even grander view and a sense of being surrounded by Alaska’s outdoor awesomeness.
+This is a unique perspective on a memorable ride.

 Alaska Travel Tip #3: Always build in some extra time if you’re driving in Alaska.

-It seemed like we were always stopping for something, usually photos and sights, and that made the drives take longer than we planned.
+It seemed like we were constantly stopping for something, usually photos and sights, and that made the drives take longer than we planned.

-Alaska’s road system can lead you to some pretty amazing places, but the drive isn’t always direct.
-Summer is tourism season in Alaska, as well as construction season.
-This means driving delays can occur at all hours of the day, on popular and less-traveled roads.
-Also consider that Alaska’s roads often curve and wind, rise and sink, and even have some unpaved stretches.
+Alaska’s road system can lead you to some amazing places, but the drive isn’t always direct.
+Summer is tourism season as well as construction season in Alaska.
+This means driving delays can occur at all hours of the day on popular and less-traveled roads.
+Also, Alaska’s roads often curve and wind, rise and sink, and even have some unpaved stretches.
 Oh, and then there are the occasional must-stop photo opportunities of mountains and wildlife along the way.
-That’s why it’s best to just take your time and add some wiggle room to any road trip you plan.
+That’s why it’s best just to take your time and add some wiggle room to any road trip you plan.

-Alaska Travel Tip #4: It’s hard to find vegetarian meals in Alaska, especially out of the cities
+Alaska Travel Tip #4: It’s hard to find special diet accommodations like vegetarian or gluten-free meals in Alaska, especially out of the cities

-Whenever you’re in a big town, buy snacks to make sure you always have something you can eat just in case.
+Whenever you’re in a big town, buy snacks to ensure you always have something you can eat just in case.

 Alaska Travel Tip #5: Layer Up

-A friend told me to bring warm clothing including a winter hat and gloves for my summer trip to Alaska.
+A friend told me to bring warm clothing for my summer trip to Alaska, including a winter hat and gloves.
 I’m so glad I did.
-It can get cold really fast in Alaska even in the summer.
+It can get cold quickly in Alaska, even in the summer.
 The only thing consistent about Alaska’s weather is its inconsistency.
 Here, even a warm, sunny day can be quickly chilled by a strong breeze or a surprise storm.
 There’s no such thing as being over-prepared for Alaska travel, especially when it comes to packing warm clothing that will keep you comfortable.

-In Alaska, there are still businesses and areas where only cash is accepted.
-Fortunately, this is becoming less of an inconvenience as the internet expands and improves across Alaska.
-That includes restaurants and bars in smaller towns or far out along the road system, independent artists who sell their products at fairs and farmers markets, the all-important coffee stands, and even parking spots at popular hiking and camping areas.
-Cash is also nice to have for tipping great tour guides.
+Though more small businesses in more remote areas are taking more cards, in Alaska, there are still businesses and areas where only cash is accepted.
+This includes restaurants and bars in smaller towns or far out along the road system, and sometimes even parking spots at popular hiking and camping areas.
+Cash is also really good to have for tipping excellent tour guides.
 If you’re short on loot, don’t sweat it – most towns and gas stations have ATMs.

 Alaska Travel Tip #8: Opt for a Window Seat

-Now this is a tip that even a lot of Alaskans don’t consider!
-On a clear day, passengers flying this route receive a glorious mountain viewing bonus with their flight, and from an altitude that few can reach.
+Now, this is a tip that even many Alaskans don’t consider!
+On a clear day, passengers flying this route receive a glorious mountain viewing bonus with their flight and from an altitude that few can reach.

 Alaska Travel Tip #9: Aurora Photography Takes Patience